INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 `NextMove` returns an `AgentResponse` struct from `packet/packets/agent_response/agent_response.go`, which can be one of the following:

-- `TankMovement`: Move the tank forward or backward.
-The `Direction` field is set to 0 for forward movement and 1 for backward movement.
+- `Movement`: Move the tank forward or backward.
+The `Direction` field is set to "forward" for forward movement and "backward" for backward movement.
-- `TankRotation`: Rotate the tank body and/or turret.
+- `Rotation`: Rotate the tank body and/or turret.
 Both `TankRotation` and `TurretRotation` fields use the following values:
-  - -1: no rotation
+  - "": no rotation
-  - 0: rotate left
+  - "left": rotate left
-  - 1: rotate right
+  - "right": rotate right
-- `TankShoot`: Shoot a projectile in the direction the turret is facing.
+- `AbilityUse`: Use an ability.
+The `AbilityType` field specifies which ability to use (e.g., "fireBullet", "fireDoubleBullet", "useLaser", "useRadar", "dropMine").
+- `Pass`: Do nothing this turn.

 The `GameState` struct in `packet/packets/game_state/game_state.go` represents the current state of the game, including information about tanks, walls, bullets, players, and zones.

 You can modify the `agent/agent.go` file and create more files in the `agent` directory.
 Do not modify any other files, as this may prevent us from running your agent during the competition.

 If you want to extend the functionality of the `GameState` struct or other structs, create your own methods or helper functions within the `agent` package.

+### Including Static Files

+If you need to include static files that your program should access during testing or execution, place them in the `data` folder.
+This folder is copied into the Docker image and will be accessible to your application at runtime.
+For example, you could include configuration files, pre-trained models, or any other data your agent might need.

 ## Running the Client